-- Raising the RV to make a suspension adjustment should only be done with extreme caution by a qualified technician.
+- □ Only a qualified technician should raise the RV to make a suspension adjustment.
 The RV could slip, causing personal injury or death.
 DO NOT ATTEMPT TO DO THIS YOURSELF. - Do not use the hydraulic leveling jack system to support the trailer.
 The hydraulic leveling system is designed as a leveling system only.
-Do not use the hydraulic leveling jack system as a jack or in conjunction with a jack.
-It is highly recommended that, should a suspension adjustment be required, it be performed by a knowledgeable, trained professional.
-Attempts to make suspension adjustments while supporting the trailer with the hydraulic leveling jack system could result in damage to the RV and risk causing serious injury or death.
+Should a suspension adjustment be required, only a knowledgeable trained professional should perform it. - □ Attempts to make suspension adjustments while supporting the trailer with the hydraulic leveling jack system could result in damage to the RV and risk causing serious injury or death.